About This Project

 Your contributions will allow me to complete this project and will cover all the costs related to genetic analysis.
 Some of the equipment I need to purchase includes laboratory reagents to extract DNA, amplify the target sequences, read the information in a sequencing machine and process the data generated.

 The costs of genetic testing ranges from $30-40 per individual, per repeat.
-I expect to screen all 71 living individuals, plus deceased individuals for a total of around 100.
+I expect to screen almost all 71 living individuals, plus deceased individuals for a total of around 100.
 Each individual will be screened three times to get the most accurate and reliable results.

 Please feel free to contact me for more information on where your donations will go!